antinatura/antinatura.github.io/_pages/uni.md

 **Description:** Explores system programming and development in kernel and user space, also focusing on the security implications of such systems.
 Develops comprehension of system and device internal operations which includes understanding operating system internals and how new applications for these systems can be implemented in scenarios such as IoT deployment and how cloud and web technologies can be utilised in conjunction with such devices.

 **Coursework:**
+- 3 Quizzes
+- IoT mini project that demonstrates the learning outcomes of the module by utlising appropriate software, hardware, kernel programming, and cloud infrastrucure.
+I created a tool that gets Nordpool electricity tariff data for the current and next day daiky.
+The tariff values are colour-coded based on how expensive they are (i.e., red is expensive, green is affordable, etc.).
+An LED light is changed every hour to a colour that corresponds with the colour-coded tariff value for that time.
+The coloured 2 day data is also sent to displayed on a AWS hosted website.

 **Grade:**